Celinyanko/HeadPat-O-Matic-Legacy/README.md

 - more customisable flavour text pool instead of having to edit the code directly
 - single-target single actions (e.g. if you interact with someone, you shouldn't throw the action for the entire room)
 - split file into multiple files
+- hook onto CurrentCharacter state to change appearance of button to indicate targetted behavioour
 - autoupdater (hopefully i dont break shit while people use it!)

 [One click install](https://github.com/Celinyanko/HeadPat-O-Matic-Legacy/raw/refs/heads/main/HeadPat-O-Matic.user.js) for your monkey injector (This is NOT self updating!)